Building High-Performance PHP Applications with Swoole in ServBay

 TIP

-ServBay recommends developers place their websites in the /Applications/ServBay/www
+ServBay recommends storing your website and project files in the /Applications/ServBay/www

 cd /Applications/ServBay/www